-VAALCO has an interest in a 1,186 square mile offshore block in Gabon, the Etame Marin Block where it signed a production sharing contract in 1995.
-The block contains five discoveries including the Etame, Avouma and South Tchibala fields, which are on production, the Ebouri field, which is under development, and one former Gulf Oil Company discovery, the North Tchibala discovery for which there are no development plans at this time.
+VAALCO has an interest in a 1,186 square mile offshore block in Gabon, the Etame Marin block where it signed a production sharing contract in 1995.
+The block contains the Etame, Avouma and South Tchibala fields, which are on production, plus the Ebouri field, which began production in early 2009, and the North Tchibala discovery for which there are no development plans at this time.
 These fields and discoveries consist of subsalt reservoirs that lie 20 miles offshore in approximately 250 feet of water depth.

 VAALCO operates the Etame Marin block on behalf of a consortium of companies.
-At December 31, 2007, VAALCO owned a 30.35% interest in the exploration acreage within the Etame Marin Block, and in the Ebouri field and North Tchibala discovery.
-The Company owns a 28.1% interest in the development areas surrounding the Etame, Avouma and South Tchibala field developments.
-The development areas were subject to a 7.5% back-in by the Government of Gabon, which occurred for the Etame, Avouma and South Tchibala fields after their successful development.
+At December 31, 2008, VAALCO owned a 30.35% interest in the exploration acreage within the Etame Marin block.
+The Company owns a 28.1% interest in the development areas surrounding the Etame, Avouma, and South Tchibala fields.
+The development areas were subject to a 7.5% back-in by the Government of Gabon, which occurred for these fields after their successful development.
+The Company has a 30.35% interest in the Ebouri field, pending back-in by the Government of Gabon, which is expected to occur in 2009.

-The Etame consortium approved the development of Etame field in 2001.
+The Etame consortium approved the development of the Etame field in 2001.
 An application for commerciality was filed with the government of Gabon, and in November 2001, the consortium was awarded a 19 square mile exploitation area surrounding the field.
 The exploitation area has a term of up to 20 years (through 2021).

-The Etame field has been developed in two phases at a cost of approximately \$117.3 million (\$35.6 million net to the Company).
-The development consisted of completing subsea wells connected to a Floating Production, Storage and Offloading vessel ("FPSO").
+The Etame field has been developed at an aggregate cost of approximately \$117.3 million (\$35.6 million net to the Company).
+The development included completing subsea wells connected to a contracted floating production, storage and offloading vessel ("FPSO").
 There are currently four wells producing at the Etame field.

 In April 2005, a development plan for the joint development of the Avouma and South Tchibala fields was approved by the Gabon government.
 The Company was awarded a 20 square mile exploitation area which has a term of twenty years (until 2025).
 In 2006, the Company installed a platform in approximately 250 feet of water and drilled two development wells from the platform, one into each field.
-The two development wells are tied back to the FPSO via a 10 mile pipeline.
-The cost of developing the Avouma and South Tchibala fields was \$121 million, (\$33.9 million net to the Company).
-The Company has sold a total of 33.1 million gross bbls (8.0 million net bbls) from the fields within the Etame Marin block since startup through December 31, 2007.
-During 2007, the Etame, Avouma and South Tchibala fields produced approximately 7.4 million gross bbls (1.8 million net bbls).
+The two development wells are tied back to the FPSO via a ten mile pipeline.
+Through December 31, 2008, the cost of developing the Avouma and South Tchibala fields was \$121.0 million, (\$34.0 million net to the Company).
+The Company has sold a total of 40.1 million gross bbls (9.6 million net bbls) from the fields within the Etame Marin block since startup through December 31, 2008.
+During 2008, the Etame, Avouma and South Tchibala fields produced approximately 7.8 million gross bbls (1.9 million net bbls).

 The Company drilled the Ebouri discovery well to total depth in January 2004.
-In October 2006, the Gabon government approved the development plan for Ebouri.
-A platform will be installed approximately seven miles from the FPSO and a single development well will be drilled to produce the field beginning in late 2008.
-The platform will be tied back to the FPSO via a pipeline as was done for the Avouma and South Tchibala fields.
+In October 2006, the Gabon government approved the development plan for the Ebouri field.
+A platform was installed in July 2008 approximately seven miles from the FPSO and is tied back to the FPSO via a pipeline as was done for the Avouma and South Tchibala fields.
+The cost of developing the Ebouri field as of December 31, 2008 totaled \$121.1 million (\$38.3 million net to the Company).
+The first development well began production in February 2009 and a second development well is being drilled with initial production expected from that well in March 2009.